 Our winning ice pop mold, the Zoku Classic Pop Molds, was the most user-friendly of the bunch.
 Its detachable molds had clearly marked fill lines and wide mouths that made them easy to pour liquids into and clean.
 Testers liked its reusable plastic sticks best, too: They came with very slim, unobtrusive drip guards and had long, slightly textured handles that were easy to grip.
 Our only gripe?
 Those fixed drip guards mean that this model can’t make layered pops.
 If you’re planning to make layered pops, we recommend the Onyx Ice Pop Mold; it was a bit finicky to fill and store but did layers well.

 Zoku also makes the Zoku Quick Pop Maker, which we’ve recommended with some reservations in the past because it’s not that quick—you still need to freeze the console 24 hours ahead.
 When we compared the Zoku models, we preferred the Classic over the Quick Pop; it’s easier to use, and its sticks were easier to eat from.

-We tested seven ice pop makers priced from $11.96 to $34.88, all producing 3-ounce pops.
+We tested seven ice pop makers, priced $35.00 or less, all producing 3-ounce pops.
 We used them to make a variety of ice pops (lemonade, blueberry, coconut, and layered strawberry-yogurt) and evaluated them on how easy they were to fill, transport, store, and clean and on how simple it was to remove, hold, and eat the pops.
 We also checked for stain and odor resistance.
 All models were purchased online, and they appear in order of preference.

 PREPARATION: We evaluated how easy it was to fill, transport, and store the ice pop makers.